Global cuisine: Japan

 Japanese cuisine has spread throughout the world, and representative dishes such as sushi and ramen are among the most popular.
 In many cases, Japanese food is adapted and reinvented to fit the preferences of the local populace.
 For instance, the California roll is a popular dish in the United States that is a modification of the Japanese makizushi, a type of sushi.
 In South Korea, both the Japanese curry and the ramen have been imported and popularized primarily in the form of instant food.
 Tonkatsu and tempura, which are derived from Western food, are now considered and marketed as uniquely Japanese, as well as Japanese curry, which is derived from Indian curry.

 In many countries including the United States, United Kingdom, Philippines, and Brazil, Japanese restaurants have become popular.
 Among these countries, Hong Kong, Taiwan, China, Singapore, Thailand and Indonesia are key consumers, according to recent research.

-The market of Japanese ingredients is also growing, with brands such as Ajinomoto, Kikkoman, Nissin and Kewpie mayonnaise, are establishing production base in other Asian countries, such as China, Thailand and Indonesia.
+The market of Japanese ingredients is also growing, with brands such as Ajinomoto, Kikkoman, Nissin and Kewpie mayonnaise, are establishing production bases in other Asian countries, such as China, Thailand and Indonesia.